7 Steps to a Successful Psychedelic Integration

 Successful integration starts with intention.
 Setting a clear intention is an important part of preparation for a psychedelic encounter and should occur before you ingest any psychedelic substance.
 An intention is a goal, desire, aim, purpose, or a problem you would like to work through.
 Intentions can relate to any part of your being, including your physical body, emotions, spiritual life, or mental health.
 When setting your intention, write it down in a journal or somewhere where you can easily find it and it won’t be lost.
 After the experience, return and review your intention.
 In many cases, psychedelics will reveal information that relates to your intention in unexpected ways.
 Keeping track of your intention is essential for integration as it allows you to go back and look at it later, sometimes much later, to see how the intention has manifested itself and to remind yourself of where you were and how far you’ve come!

 Plan for rest time.
 In addition to setting intentions, also be sure to set aside appropriate rest time after your psychedelic experience.
 Going straight back to work, traveling, or shouldering major responsibilities the day after a heroic dose of mushrooms or an ayahuasca workshop is simply not a good idea.
 If possible, it is always advisable to book a few days off so you have time to settle, relax, and reflect after your journey.
+Even though psychedelics don’t carry the same negative withdrawal effects common with other drugs, it can still be distressing to have an intense, liberating experience only to immediately thrust yourself back into work.

 2. Journal, draw, paint, or record the key moments of your experience.